 · Order in Council / Public Sector Compensation Transparency General Amendment Regulation · in-force

-Amends the Public Sector Compensation Transparency General Regulation to include the Alberta Energy Regulator, subjecting it to compensation disclosure requirements, while removing specific AER positions from detailed disclosure in Schedul…
+Amends the Public Sector Compensation Transparency General Regulation to include the Alberta Energy Regulator, requiring it to disclose compensation.
+It also removes specific AER positions from detailed disclosure in Schedule 1.

 Moderate impactInstitutional independenceCensorship & access to informationIndependent watchdogsThe public, directly